On belief propagation guided decimation for random k-SAT: Introduction and results

-An objection to a negative result like \Thm~\ref{Thm_main} could be that it might hinge on a small detail of the algorithm that could easily be fixed.
-However, in the sequel we will see that our analysis implies that in the regime~(\ref{eqmain}) the key hypothesis on which {\tt BPdec} is based is untrue.
+A potential objection to a negative result like \Thm~\ref{Thm_main} is that it might hinge on a small detail of the algorithm that could easily be fixed.
+However, in the sequel we will see that in the regime~(\ref{eqmain}) our analysis refutes a key hypothesis upon which {\tt BPdec} depends.
+In other words, we show that {\tt BPdec} falls victim to a conceptual issue, not a technicality.
+Furthermore, some of the arguments used to prove \Thm~\ref{Thm_main} may be of independent interest as they can be expected to extend to applications of BP beyond random $k$-SAT.
+For instance, we develop a technique for tracing BP on certain quasi-random problem instances.

-\paragraph{The Belief Propagation guided decimation algorithm.}\footnote{ In addition to the following discussion, more details on Belief/Survey propagation and the statistical mechanics perspective on random $k$-SAT can be found in Appendix~\ref{Apx_background}.} Fix a satisfiable $k$-CNF $\Phi$ on the variables $V=\cbc{x_1,\ldots,x_n}$.
-The algorithm {\tt BPdec} is an attempt at implementing the following thought experiment, which yields an assignment $\sigma:V\ra\cbc{0,1}$ (with $0$ representing `false' and $1$ representing `true').